Welcome to my recording studio! This page describes the equipment and software I use for doing my audio productions.

 I currently use two audio editors.
 I started out with, and continue to use, Sound Forge 6.0E from Sony Media Software.
-If I were asked to describe this program, I’d say it’s a word processor for audio files, because it allows you to do things such as select a portion of a file, copy and paste sound, etc. It’s also usable without scripts, but there are some available for JFW, as well as set files for Window-Eyes.
+If I were asked to describe this program, I’d say it’s a word processor for audio files, because it allows you to do things such as select a portion of a file, copy and paste sound, etc. It’s also usable without scripts, but there are some available for the JAWS for Windows screen reader.

 Nowadays, however, I primarily use GoldWave for recording and editing.
 The editing process is a bit different than in Sound Forge, but once you get the hang of it, it’s great.
 It’s also very light on system resources.

 I use a variety of MIDI sequencers.
 My primary one is Sonar 8.5 Producer Edition from Cakewalk.
 It works great when used with scripts for JFW, such as JSonar, or CakeTalking for Sonar from Dancing Dots.
 One thing I like about the program is the way you can edit MIDI data.
 You can remove a note that shouldn’t be there, change notes by pressing a key on the MIDI keyboard, adjust a note’s length, etc. The program can also be used to record audio tracks, and allows you to use Acidized audio loops and soft synths.

 I also recommend James Bowden’s Quick Windows Sequencer.
 While it has no audio support, it’s perfect if you want to record and edit MIDI files, and very accessible with screen readers right out of the box.
 Oh, and it’s free!